 Yes and no. Yes, liposuction is permanent in that fat cells are permanently removed during the procedure.
 On the other hand, it is possible for patients to regain weight, and they may end up gaining in the areas where they had liposuction.
 This is why it’s so important to maintain a healthy weight after surgery.

-Dr. Ashley Steinberg performs liposuction as well as other cosmetic surgeries for patients in the Houston TX area.
+Dr. Ashley Steinberg board certified plastic surgeon performs liposuction as well as other plastic surgery procedures for patients in the Houston TX area.

-To find out if you’re a good candidate for liposuction, contact our office at The Clinic for Plastic Surgery in Houston TX today, and schedule your consultation appointment.
+To find out if you’re a good candidate for tumescent liposuction, contact our office in Houston TX today, and schedule your consultation appointment.